 Along with the other Unique Filaments we have reviewed thus far, we have been recently working very closely with flexible materials for FDM 3D printing.
 Each has benefits, and each have their own softness and flexibility.
-Today we will be looking at PCTPE from taulman 3d, FlexSolid from MadeSolid, NinjaFlex by Ninjatek, and the new Cheetah by Ninjatek.
+Today we will be looking at the following flexible 3D printing materials: PCTPE from taulman 3d, FlexSolid from MadeSolid, NinjaFlex by Ninjatek, and the new Cheetah by Ninjatek.
 Along with overall properties, we will be giving printing settings and even a Cura profile to download.

-Please keep in mind that there more than these four flexible filaments available, but these are the four we have tested and like to use.
-The settings discussed are all on our Lulzbot TAZ5 printers with e3D hotends.
+Please keep in mind that there more than these four flexible 3D printing materials are available, but these are the four we have tested and like to use.
+The settings discussed are all on our old Lulzbot TAZ5 printers with e3D hotends.

 Strength: 5046 PSI, Elongation: 497.6%, Tg: 74C